Discretionary use – Commercial and institutional districts

 Jasper National Park

 One of the cornerstones of land use planning is to ensure that the zoning districts are well thought out to maintain the community character and functionality.
 Permitted uses in a district, such as retail in the Commercial District (C1), are expected and require no community input to endorse.
 Other uses, such as a new hotel (commercial accommodation) downtown might seem compatible with the district but may cause community concerns with the loss of available retail spaces downtown; therefore, their approval requires discretion.
-This discretion is exercised through a public consultation process (planning and development advisory committee) where community input is considered as part of the decision making process.
+This discretion is exercised through the Superintendent.

 This webpage is specific to commercial and institutional discretionary uses.
 If you are in a residential district, you may be looking for residential discretionary use of home based business or private home accommodation.